FeenoX for Academics

 Further discussion can be found in the tensile test tutorial.
 Check out the section about invocation in the FeenoX manual.

-The design responds to a Software Requirement Specifications document that acts as a “request for quotations” of a computational engineering tool that should satisfy some fictitious (but plausible) requirements.
-The Software Design Specifications document explains how FeenoX addresses each requirement of the SRS.
+The design responds to a Software Requirements Specification document that acts as a “request for quotations” of a computational engineering tool that should satisfy some fictitious (but plausible) requirements.
+The Software Design Specification document explains how FeenoX addresses each requirement of the SRS.

 In principle, even though FeenoX can solve generic numerical problems and systems of ordinary differential/algebraic equations, its main objective is to solve partial differential equations using the finite element method—eventually in parallel using the MPI standard.
 The current version can solve